ecmwf/aviso/docs/source/reference/triggers.rst

     "time": "2020-03-02T13:34:40.245Z",            # Timestamp of when this message is created }

-Here a complete example showing how to customise the CloudEvent fields as well as the HTTP headers:
+Here is a complete example showing how to customise the CloudEvent fields as well as the HTTP headers:

 .. code-block:: yaml